wilfriedaugeard/Tesla_React_Native/README.md

 [![GitHub license](https://img.shields.io/github/license/wilfriedaugeard/Tesla_React_Native)](https://github.com/wilfriedaugeard/Tesla_React_Native/blob/master/LICENSE)

 This is a simple project in order to discover React Native.
 You can see a page presenting the different Tesla cars with a scroll animation.
+The buttons are not functional, they only display a pop-up with a message corresponding to the button touched.
 As presented below.

 ![app image](https://github.com/wilfriedaugeard/Tesla_React_Native/blob/main/assets/mockup.jpg)